estuary/flow/site/docs/concepts/web-app.md

 When you click **View Details** for a capture, the **Status** and **Specification** viewers are revealed.

-The **Status** window shows the full identifier of the shard(s) that back your capture.
-If there's an error, you'll see an alert next to the shard identifier.
+The **Status** section shows the full identifier of the shard(s) that back your capture.
+If there's an error, you'll see an alert identifying the failing shard(s).
 Use the drop-down to open an expanded view of the failed shard's logs.

 In the **Specification** section, you can view the specification of the capture itself, as well as each collection to which it writes.
 Select a specification from the **Files** list to view the JSON.